Creating a Website Planning Template: 5 Fantastic Expert Tips

 How to create a website planning template

-So just how do you create a website planning template for your business?
-If you are anything like me I hate planning!
+So, just how do you create a website planning template for your business?
+If you are anything like me, you hate planning!
 But even I can see the difference an hour or two of planning can make in the long run – hours worth of time (and money!) saved and a goal to work towards.

-When I run my website planning masterclasses we go through 5 steps to creating a website planning template:
+When I run my website planning masterclasses, we go through 5 fantastic expert steps to create a website planning template, they are:

 Step 1: Get clear on your business